Category: Trip-planning

 How much does a Baja fishing charter cost?

-Panga charters typically run $150–$300/day for 2–3 anglers inshore.
-Cruisers for offshore fishing range from $400–$1,200+/day depending on boat size, location, and season.
+Panga charters $150–$300/day for 2–3 anglers inshore.
+Cruisers for offshore $400–$1,200+/day depending on boat size, location, and season.
 Cabo is the most expensive market; San Quintin and Loreto are significantly more affordable.

 Plan Your Trip